ruiawang/Reinforcement-Learning-Wuziqi/README.md

 [Mastering Chess and Shogi by Self-Play with a General Reinforcement Learning Algorithm](https://arxiv.org/pdf/1712.01815.pdf)

 ### Game basics:
 Wuziqi (五子棋) is a board game (typically) played on a $15$ by $15$ board where the aim is to connect 5 of your stones in a row.
-It's other names are Gomoku/Gobang in other languages.
+Its other names are Gomoku/Gobang in other languages.

 This game, like tic-tac-toe, is an example of an [m,n,k-game](https://en.wikipedia.org/wiki/M,n,k-game).
 Tic-tac-toe for example, is 3,3,3, while traditional Wuziqi is 15,15,5.